 For couples who both have federal student loans, the math might look like this:

 Mr. and Mrs. Example both sign up for IBR.
 Based upon their latest tax return, the Department of Education determines that 15% of their combined income results in a $300 per month IBR payment.
 Mr. Example owes $40,000 on his student loans while Mrs. Example owes $20,000.
 Because Mr. Example’s debt is double his wife’s, he will owe double the payment.
-This means Mr. Example will be charged $200 per month while Mrs. Example gets charged $100 per month.
+Mr. Example will be charged $200 per month while Mrs. Example gets charged $100 per month.
 If Mr. and Mrs. Example had equal debt, they would each be expected to pay $150 per month.
-Filing separately wouldn’t save the couple any money, it just means the individual payments may be slightly different depending upon loan balances.
+Filing taxes separately wouldn’t save the couple any money; it just means the individual payments may be slightly different depending upon loan balances.

 Unfortunately, not all repayment plans allow for filing separately to get lower payments.
 Specifically, the Revised Pay As You Earn Plan (REPAYE), does not allow couples to use this tax move to get lower payments.
-The other IDR plans will allow for separate filing in order to secure lower monthly payments.
+The other IDR plans will allow for separate filing to secure lower monthly payments.